 Therefore, ISTDP places a strong emphasis on defences you may use to avoid emotional intimacy when you make yourself vulnerable and talk about your feelings, views, wishes and problems.
 For example, avoiding eye contact, speaking quickly and laughing/smiling when you say something that is painful to you.
 Psychological defences are at the heart of human suffering as they ensure that you remain disconnected from the full extent of your feelings and, therefore, limit the emotional connection you experience with yourself and in your relationships.
 Further examples of defences are compliance and putting others first, self-devaluation/attack, self-harm, self-doubt, self-blame, uncertainty, rumination, worry, perfectionism, procrastination, passivity and helplessness, and devaluing and blaming others.

 ISTDP is also unique in its focus on the moment-to-moment monitoring of your physiological anxiety symptoms, for example muscular tension, dry mouth, sweaty palms, nausea, dizziness/faintness, foggy thinking, racing mind, ringing ears and dissociation.
-This will help you learn to regulate your anxiety in a healthy way, and to assure that your therapy proceeds at the right pace for you.
+This can help you learn to regulate your anxiety in a healthy way, and to assure that your therapy proceeds at the right pace for you.